Dutch Hotel City Index 2019

 Amsterdam most attractive for hotel investors

-Amsterdam will be the most attractive city for hotel investment in 2019.
+Amsterdam is the most attractive city for a hotel investor in 2019.
 This one of the key points from the Dutch Hotel City Index, which was presented during the PROVADA 2019 by Horwath HTL and ABN AMRO.
-Despite the intention of the municipality of Amsterdam to bring tourism back to the city, the prospects for the hotel market remain favourable.
+Despite the intention of the municipality of Amsterdam to reduce tourism in the city, the prospects for the hotel market remain favourable.
 In addition to Amsterdam, Rotterdam, Schiphol and The Hague are also attractive hotel cities.

 Amsterdam – demand is rising faster than supply.

 Like last year, Amsterdam is the most attractive hotel city for investors.
 The Amsterdam hotel market has been achieving the highest occupancy rates and average room rates in the Netherlands for years, and the results rose again last year.
 Under the stimulating influence of the local hotel policy between 2007-2015, supply in Amsterdam rose sharply in recent years.
 The supply, however, appears to have been effortlessly absorbed by the market, as demand rose even faster.
-Now that hotel policy in Amsterdam has changed and the municipality wants to stop as many new hotel developments as possible, the investment value of the existing hotels and hotel projects is only increasing.
-Amsterdam is taking measures to bring tourism back to the city, such as increasing the tourist tax.
+Now that hotel policy in Amsterdam has changed and the municipality wants to stop new hotel developments as much as possible, the investment value of the existing hotels and hotel projects is only increasing.
+Amsterdam is taking measures to reduce tourism in the city, including by increasing the tourist tax.
 At the same time, private rental via, for example, Airbnb is being curbed.
 It is expected that the high-paying business hotel guests, in particular, will increase again in the next few years.
-The occupancy rates and room prices of the hotels are expected to remain high.
-The combination of high demand and limited supply quickly leads to high returns for hotel investors.
+The occupancy rates and average room rates of the hotels are expected to remain high.
+The combination of high demand and limited supply is expected to lead to high returns for hotel investors.

 Rotterdam – hotel city on the rise

 The hotel market of Rotterdam has risen in the Dutch City Hotel Index and is now the 2nd hotel city in the Netherlands, after Amsterdam.
 Rotterdam has changed in recent years, from an almost purely business hotel market to an attractive tourist product.
-Rotterdam’s position as a hip destination in, among other things, the Lonely Planet guide, is emphasised by modern new hotel concepts by CitizenM, Room Mate and CityHub.
-For Rotterdam as well, the supply has increased rapidly, while occupancy rates and room prices continue to rise.
+Rotterdam’s position as a hip destination in, among other things, the Lonely Planet guide, is emphasised by modern new hotel concepts such as CitizenM, Room Mate and CityHub.
+For Rotterdam as well, the supply has increased rapidly, while occupancy rates and average room rates continue to rise.

 Haarlemmermeer – a spin-off from Amsterdam and Schiphol